BarionLP/Ametrin.LiveFlow/README.md

 # Ametrin.LiveFlow

 Ametrin.LiveFlow is a high-performance .NET library for efficiently managing and displaying large collections of data.
-It provides a smart caching mechanism that optimizes memory usage while ensuring smooth data access
+It provides a smart caching mechanism that optimizes memory usage while ensuring smooth data access and realtime updates.

 ## Features